Nawat language

 Nawat, also known as Náhuat and academically referred to as Pipil, is a Nahuan language native to Central America.
 It is the southernmost extant member of the Uto-Aztecan family.
 Before Spanish colonization it was spoken in several parts of present-day Central America, most notably El Salvador and Nicaragua, but now is mostly confined to western El Salvador.
 Nahuat was still spoken in several towns in Pacific Guatemala until at least the late 1700s.
 It has been on the verge of extinction in El Salvador, and has already gone extinct elsewhere in Central America.
-In 2012, a large number of new Nawat speakers started to appear.
-The language is undergoing a revitalization process.
+In 2012, a large number of new Nawat speakers started to appear, and the language is now undergoing a revitalization process.

 In El Salvador, Nawat was the language of several groups: Nonualcos, Cuscatlecos, Izalcos and is known to be the Nahua variety of migrating Toltec.
 The name Pipil for this language is mostly used by the international scholarly community to differentiate it more clearly from Nahuatl.
 In Nicaragua it was spoken by the Nicarao people who split from the Náhuat around 1200 when they migrated south.
 Nawat became the lingua franca there during the 16th century.
 A hybrid form of Nahuat-Spanish was spoken by many Nicaraguans up until the 19th century.
 The Nawat language was also spoken in Chiapas by Toltec settlers who inhabited the region for hundreds of years before migrating further into Central America.